 * ADP payrolls report slightly stronger than forecast

-* ISM report on service sector higher than expected
+* ISM report on service sector due at 1400 GMT

-* Market awaits U.S. payrolls data due Friday
+* Market mainly waiting for U.S. payrolls data due Friday

 By Ellen Freilich

 NEW YORK, Oct 3 U.S. Treasuries prices slipped

 on Wednesday after a stronger-than-forecast labor market report

 and before a widely followed report on the nation's service

 Payrolls processor ADP's report that U.S. private employers